schitresh/system-design/website_designs/social_media/1_instagram.md

   - System should be highly available
   - Acceptable latency for the feed generation is 200 ms
   - Consistency over Availability: If a user doesn't see a photo for a while, it's fine
-  - Highly Reliable: Any uploaded photo shouldn't never be lost
+  - Highly Reliable: Any uploaded photo should never be lost
 - Extended Requirements
   - Adding tags to photos
   - Searching photos on tags
-  - Commenting on phtos
+  - Commenting on photos
   - Tagging users to photos
-  - Follow suggestions
+  - Show follow suggestions

 ## Considerations
 - The system would be read heavy